 We have limited experience in the human point-of-care medical diagnostics market and we operate at a small scale in this market.
 This market differs in many respects from the veterinary diagnostic market.
 Significant differences include the impact of third party reimbursement on diagnostic testing, more extensive regulation, greater product liability risks, larger competitors, a more segmented customer base and more rapid technological innovation.
 Our limited experience and small scale in the human point-of-care medical diagnostics market could negatively affect our ability to successfully manage the risks and features of this market that differ from the veterinary diagnostic market.
-There can be no assurance that we will be successful in achieving growth and profitability in the human point-of-care medical diagnostics market comparable to the results we have achieved in the veterinary diagnostic market.
+There can be no assurance that we will be successful in achieving growth and profitability in the human point-of-care medical diagnostics market.